 INFORMATION • REGISTRATION SUMMARY:

 Contact Linda Goodman for Handbook Pt.
-I & II and registration forms ( or download Adobe Acrobat PDF file now), handbook and application send email to this address: (Please type address yourself to avoid spam.)
+I & II and registration forms ( or download Adobe Acrobat PDF file when available), handbook and application send email to this address: (Please type address yourself to avoid spam.)
 Include your phone number or an alternate email address if you are writing from a school or business, as they sometimes have spam blockers that keep us from replying.

 Or register with form below to hold your place.
 Be sure to fill out and send in application/registration forms in handbook as well.